 The American Midwifery Certification Board (AMCB) is the national certifying body which administers the National Certification Examination in Midwifery and Nurse-Midwifery and awards the Certified Midwife (CM®) and Certified Nurse Midwife (CNM®) credentials.
 The AMCB is the owner of the CM® and CNM® trademarks and therefore controls their use.

 In accordance with Article III.E of the American Midwifery Certification Board bylaws, we must maintain professional discipline of all CNMs/CMs in order to fulfill the corporation’s mission and vision.
 A process for handling professional discipline has been created and is outlined fully in our Discipline Policy which can be found in the Discipline Policy & Procedures document.

-At the conclusion of a disciplinary proceeding, possible sanctions may occur such as reprimand, censure, suspension or revocation of certification.
+- Suspension or revocation of certification.
 If revocation occurs, the midwife involved will no longer have permission to use the CM or CNM credential and will no longer be eligible to be licensed as such to practice midwifery.

-Fee to appeal against a disciplinary action.
+Discipline Appeals Fee: Fee to appeal against a disciplinary action

 If you have any questions, please contact:

 Discipline Director/Chief Operating Officer